 Every inspector carries a set of specifically designed instruments to assist with the inspection process.

-These tools are essential and unique to the process of inspection under the PIPA scheme.
+These tools are essential and unique to the process of inspection.